smithlai/SmolChat_Langgraph4j_Example/README.md

 The following features/tasks are planned for the future releases of the app:

 - Assign names to chats automatically (just like ChatGPT and Claude)
-- Add a search bar to the navigation drawer to search for messages within chats using ObjectBox's query capabilities
+- Add a search bar to the navigation drawer to search for messages within chats
 - Add a background service which uses BlueTooth/HTTP/WiFi to communicate with a desktop application to send queries from the desktop to the mobile device for inference
 - Enable auto-scroll when generating partial response in `ChatActivity`